benvaljean/benvaljean.github.io/_posts/2009-04-21-System_writer_is_not_found_in_the_backup_Error_(Windows_Server_Backup).markdown

     System writer is not found in the backup.

-Other symptoms can include the following enter in the event log:
+Other symptoms can include the following entry in the event log:

     Log Name:      Application
     Source:        Microsoft-Windows-CAPI2